ShalomGoodman/aiPoll-client/README.md

 This project has been developed by the following contributors:

- 1ElijahW (Elijah)- Technical Lead
+ 1ElijahW (Elijah)- Technical Lead / Front End Developer

 - Created the public frontend and backend repositories.
 - Deployed the frontend to Netlify and Heroku.
 - Conducted code reviews and managed git pulls, merges, and conflicts.
 - Collaborated on frontend architecture and best practices.

- granth2023 (Grant)- Project Manager
+ granth2023 (Grant)- Project Manager / Front End Developer

 - Managed group scheduling and delegated responsibilities.
 - Conducted and scheduled standup meetings.
 - Made significant contributions to frontend authentication, and Web3.

- ShalomGoodman (Shalom)- Backend and Database Specialist
+ ShalomGoodman (Shalom)- Backend Developer / Database Specialist

 - Implemented backend routes and Django integration.
 - Collaborated on backend architecture and best practices.
 - Collaborated on frontend architecture and best practices.

-alibay97 (Alison) - Lead Designer and Frontend Developer
+alibay97 (Alison) - Lead Designer / Frontend Developer

 - Led frontend design efforts.
 - Made significant contributions to frontend development and CSS styling.